Pukki scores again but Italy stays perfect in Finland

 Sauli Väisänen appeared to have his arm across his chest when he stopped a shot from Andrea Belotti but the referee immediately pointed to the penalty spot and Jorginho quickly converted the winner in the 79th.

-Teemu Pukki had earned and converted a penalty for Finland nine minutes earlier after Ciro Immobile opened the scoring for Italy with a header near the hour mark.
+Teemu Pukki had earned and converted a penalty for Finland seven minutes earlier after Ciro Immobile opened the scoring for Italy with a header near the hour mark.

+“We did struggle a bit but that was our own doing.
+We were dominating and gave the ball away ingenuously,” Italy coach Roberto Mancini said of the play that led to Pukki’s penalty.
+“We have to try to improve. … But it’s very positive to dominate away from home when making five changes from the last match, so we have a lot of talent to draw from.”

 Italy extended its lead over second-place Finland in Group J to six points.